-- 1 Rule #1 is do not deviate from the 0.1" grid when creating new circuit diagram symbols - 2 Get used to making sub circuit diagrams and link them rather than trying to get the whole circuit on one confusing screen. - When making new symbols for components you will find initially that you make them too large.
-Practice what looks neat and make your own notes and rules for this but always stick to the 0.1" grid. - 4 Renumber parts across the circuit using the Automation script (renumber_sheet.ulp) using Automate/Run/Run Script ULPs.
+- Rule #1 is do not deviate from the 0.1" grid when placing connection nodes while creating new circuit diagram symbols.
+The other associated imagery (silkscreen etc) does not matter. - 2 Get used to making sub circuit diagrams and link them rather than trying to get the whole circuit on one confusing screen. - When making new symbols for components you will find initially that you make them too large.
+Practice what looks neat and make your own notes and rules for this but always put the connection nodes on the 0.1" grid. - 4 Use the SET\NAME\VALUE ulp script to automatically enter the Name and Value placeholders when creating symbols and footprints.
+You have to use it in each creation activity as these placeholders are displayed on different layers. - Set your preferred component numbering prefix using the Prefix button in the Connection window.
+Enable it with the radio button.
+Note that third party libraries might use a different prefix to the one you prefer which will result in potential confusion on the circuit diagram etc. - Renumber parts across the circuit using the Automation script (RENUMBER\SHEET.ulp) using Automate/Run/Run Script ULPs.
 This moves up layers as shown in the dialogue box.
-After using this script reset the view using Layers Display, Show All. - 5 Press and hold down ALT to go to finer grid steps when doing tracking or moving comps - 6 Library view as mentioned earlier : - a.
+After using this script reset the view using Layers Display, Show All. - 7 Press and hold down ALT to go to finer grid steps when doing tracking or moving comps

+- 8 Library view as mentioned earlier: - a.
 In use means ready to use - b.
 Available means available to use but not enabled - c.
-Sparkfun is a good goto library for most parts - 7 Searching for a part in the library screen must use the full part number or use start and stop wildcard (e.g. abcd). - 8 SamacSys library loader is a good source of library parts.
+Sparkfun is a good goto library for most parts - 9 Searching for a part in the library screen must use the full part number or use start and stop wildcard (e.g. \abcd\). - SamacSys library loader is a good source of library parts.
 The items are downloaded as a ZIP file.
-Check the ZIP contents and use the Eagle variant for Fusion import.

-- 9 When creating new symbols use Automate SetName + Value to auto enter the values on the footprint and symbol. - 10 When creating connector symbols and footprints I suggest you add some form of orientation index so you know how it will sit on the PCB and not have to suddenly mirror all the connections because it 'came out wrong' when you tried to track it on the PCB. - 11
+Check the ZIP contents and use the Eagle variant for Fusion import.. - When creating connector symbols and footprints I suggest you add some form of orientation index so you know how it will sit on the PCB and not have to suddenly mirror all the connections because it 'came out wrong' when you tried to track it on the PCB.